t2linux/T2-Ubuntu/README.md

 ## Installation

-1. Reduce the size of the mac partition in MacOS
+1. Reduce the size of the mac partition in MacOS.
 2. Download ISO file from releases.
 3. Copy it to a USB using dd (or gdd if installed over brew):
 ```bash